zachchan105/tmewc/typescript/api-reference/README.md

 ▸ **ethereumCrossChainContractsLoader**(`signer`, `chainId`): `Promise`\<[`CrossChainContractsLoader`](interfaces/CrossChainContractsLoader.md)\>

-Creates the Ethereum implementation of tBTC cross-chain contracts loader.
+Creates the Ethereum implementation of tMEWC cross-chain contracts loader.
 The provided signer is attached to loaded L1 contracts.
 The given Ethereum chain ID is used to load the L1 contracts and resolve the chain mapping that provides corresponding L2 chains IDs.